Quantum LOSR networks cannot generate graph states with high fidelity

-This is a universal bound for arbitrary configuration of equal-multiplicity multi-qudit graph states. \end{proof}
+This is in fact a universal bound for arbitrary configuration of equal-multiplicity multi-qudit graph states. \end{proof}

-Note that for qubit graph states, its multiplicity is either $1$ or $0$, therefore the Observation~\ref{ob: qudit constant multiplicity} already implies the following observation. \begin{observation} Any multi-qubit graph state cannot be prepared in a network with only bipartite sources, with $9/10$ as an upper bound of fidelity between graph state and network state.
-This follows from the fact that $\theta_{t,d} = 0$ for qubits. \end{observation}
+Note that for qubit graph states, the multiplicity is either $1$ or $0$, this leads to the following theorem. \begin{theorem} Any multi-qubit graph state with connected graph cannot be prepared in a network with only bipartite sources, with $9/10$ as an upper bound of fidelity between graph state and network state.
+This follows from the fact that $\theta_{t,2} = 0$. \end{theorem}

-In order to formulate a more general statement, note that the key ingredients in the proof of Observation~\ref{ob: qudit constant multiplicity}, were that all parties can be grouped in a special way which fits to the algebraic relations $S_3 = S_1 S_2$ for commuting $S_1, S_2$, moreover, it was needed that $S_3, S_{4'}$ have no common eigenvectors with eigenvalue $+1$.
-This leads to a a more general observation for the states with a set of stabilizers.
+In order to formulate a more general statement, note that the key ingredients in the proof of Theorem~\ref{ob: qudit constant multiplicity}, were that all parties can be grouped in a special way which fits to the algebraic relations $S_3 = S_1 S_2$ for commuting $S_1, S_2$, moreover, it was needed that $S_3, S_{4'}$ have no common eigenvectors with eigenvalue $+1$.
+This leads to a a more general theorem for the states with a set of stabilizers.

-\begin{observation} For a given {pure} state $\sigma$ with {commuting} (unitary or projection) stabilizers $\{S_1, S_2, S_3=S_1 S_2, S_4\}$, it cannot be prepared in any bipartite network if the following conditions hold: \begin{enumerate} \item all the parties can be grouped into four groups $\{G_i\}_{i=1}^4$ such that $S_i$ has no support in $G_i$, see also Fig.~\ref{fig:general_operator}(a); \item {$S_1$, $S_2$ commutes, and} $S_3, S_{4'}$ have no common eigenvectors with eigenvalue $1$, where $S_{4'}$ has the support $G_2, G_3$ and a copy of $G_1$, and $S_{4'}$ acts there same as $S_4$ on $\supp{(S_4)}$. \end{enumerate} \end{observation}
+\begin{theorem} For a given {pure} state $\sigma$ with {commuting} (unitary or projection) stabilizers $\{S_1, S_2, S_3=S_1 S_2, S_4\}$, it cannot be prepared in bipartite network if \begin{enumerate} \item all the parties can be grouped into $\{G_i\}_{i=1}^4$ such that $S_i$ has no support in $G_i$, see also Fig.~\ref{fig:general_operator}(a); \item {$S_1$, $S_2$ commutes, and} $S_3, S_{4'}$ have no common eigenvectors with eigenvalue $1$, where $S_{4'}$ has the support $G_2, G_3$ and a copy of $G_1$, and $S_{4'}$ acts there same as $S_4$ on $\supp{(S_4)}$. \end{enumerate} \end{theorem}

 \begin{proof} Here we provide the main steps of the proof without diving into details.
 The first condition implies that, those four operators do not have common support for all of them.
 Hence, the set of parties can be divided into the four parts as illustrated in Fig.~\ref{fig:general_operator}(a).
-By comparing the supports of operators $S_1, S_2$ in the original network in Fig.~\ref{fig:general_operator}(b) and in the inflation in Fig.~\ref{fig:general_operator}(c), we have the marginal relations
+By comparing the supports of the operators in different kinds of inflation as in Fig.~\ref{fig:general_operator}, we have the marginal relations